PrashantRaj18198/typeql/README.md

 }
 ```

-The above will return to
+The above will return the graphql query and typings as such

 ```typescript
 export interface IResult {